Pola

 How We Integrate Accessibility into Projects

-At Pola, we treat accessibility like performance or security: not as a checkpoint at the end, but as a part of product maturity.
+At Pola, we treat accessibility like performance or security: not as a checklist at the end but as part of product maturity.

-To avoid it feeling like "extra effort," we work with a field-tested method that functions especially well in small and medium-sized teams: A11y in three loops: Identify, Design, Verify.
+To prevent it from sounding like "more effort," we work with a proven method that works especially in small and medium teams: A11y in three loops: Discover, Design, Document.

-Identify means: We start with an audit that doesn’t just run tools but goes through user flows.
-"Can you contact?
-Can you buy?
-Can you read?"
-We test with a keyboard, zoom, screenreader quick checks, and look for patterns.
+Discover means: We start with an audit that doesn't just run tools but walks through user flows.
+"Can you contact, purchase, read?"
+We test with keyboard, zoom, screenreader quick checks, and look for patterns.

 Design means: We translate findings into a design and content system.
-Not every page gets its own band-aid.
+Not every page gets its own bandaid.
 We correct components: buttons, forms, navigation, typography, error messages.
-This pays off later because you don't have the same problem in 30 places.
+This pays off later because you don't have the same problem at 30 places.

-Verify means: We create evidence and routine.
-Accessibility becomes visible in the project: as acceptance criteria in tickets, as a QA step, as documentation in the design system.
+Document means: We create proofs and routine.
+Accessibility becomes visible in the project: as acceptance criteria in tickets, as QA steps, as documentation in the design system.

-A clear role logic repeatedly helps us here.
-Design ensures that focus, contrast, states, and hierarchy are not "forgotten."
+What helps repeatedly is clear role logic.
+Design ensures focus, contrast, states, and hierarchy aren't "forgotten."
 Development ensures semantic HTML and robust components.
-Content ensures clarity, alt texts, and meaningful link texts.
+Content ensures clarity, alt texts, meaningful link texts.

-If you're just starting with the topic, this process may seem large.
-Our learning: It only becomes large if you postpone it.
+If you're just starting this topic, this process might seem big.
+Our learning: It only gets big if you postpone it.

-And something else rarely spoken about: Accessibility is also relationship maintenance.
-As soon as you test with real users or simply use a screenreader once, your perspective changes.
-From “criteria” to “experience.”
+And something else that's rarely mentioned: Accessibility is also relationship-building.
+Once you test with real users or just use a screenreader for real, your perspective changes.
+"Criteria" becomes "experience."

-That's where the attitude we see so often in Purpose brands emerges: not "How do we pass the test?" but "How do we make it fair?"
+That's where the attitude, often seen with Purpose brands, takes shape: not "How do we get through the test?" but "How do we make it fair?"

-If you want, we’ll take this path with you—transparently, step by step, without false promises.
+If you want, we will accompany you on this journey – transparently, step by step, without false promises.

-Unsplash image for Why Now is the Right Time for AccessibilityUnsplash image for Why Now is the Right Time for Accessibility
+Unsplash image for Why Now is the Right Moment for AccessibilityUnsplash image for Why Now is the Right Moment for Accessibility

 Quick Check for Your Website

-If you take away only one thing from this article, make it this: You don't have to solve everything immediately.
+If you take only one thing from this article, let it be this: You don't have to solve everything immediately.
 You need to make the biggest barriers visible first.

-Here's our short Quick-Check, which we also use internally when we see a page for the first time.
-It’s deliberately pragmatic—not fully WCAG, but honest enough to give you direction.
+Here is our short quick-check, which we also use internally when we first see a site.
+It's deliberately pragmatic – not fully WCAG, but honest enough to give you direction.

 1) Keyboard Check: Open your page and navigate for 2 minutes using only Tab, Shift+Tab, and Enter.
-Can you access everything?
+Can you reach everything?
 Do you always clearly see where you are?

-2) Contrast Check: Check central texts and buttons with a contrast tool like WebAIM Contrast Checker.
-Are the most important elements easily readable?
+2) Contrast Check: Check key texts and buttons with a contrast tool like the WebAIM Contrast Checker.
+Are the most important elements easy to read?

 3) Form Check: Are there labels, clear error messages, and understandable instructions?
 Or do you have to guess what's wrong?

-4) Media Check: Are there videos without subtitles or information only depicted in images?
-People will lose the content then.
+4) Media Check: Are there videos without captions or information only in images?
+Then people lose content.

-If you get stuck on two or more points, it's not a verdict—it's a starting point.
+If you're stuck on two or more points, it's not a judgment – it's a starting point.

-What we do in practice then: We translate these observations into priorities.
+What we then do in practice: We translate these observations into priorities.
 A checkout flow is more important than a "cool" animated slider.
-An appointment booking is more important than a perfectly polished about page.
+Booking an appointment is more important than a perfectly polished About page.

-And another thought we like to share because it relieves teams: Accessibility is rarely "all or nothing."
-It's often the result of 20 small decisions that, together, either open or close doors.
+And another thought we like to share because it eases teams: Accessibility is rarely "all or nothing."
+It's often a consequence of 20 small decisions that, in sum, either open or close doors.

-If you start today with keyboard and contrast, you’re doing more than most.
-And you’re building a foundation on which you can continue to work—without having to redo everything later.
+If you start with keyboard and contrast today, you're already doing more than most.
+And you're building a foundation on which you can keep working – without having to redo everything later.

 Testing and Tools Without Self-Deception

-Tools are great—as long as you use them as a flashlight, not a judge.
+Tools are great – as long as you use them as a flashlight, not as a judge.

-To start, we recommend a small tool combination that you can use in 30 minutes:
+For starters, we recommend a small tool combination you can use in 30 minutes:

 The remaining 43 percent are often the crucial ones: Is the alternative text meaningful?
 Is the order logical?
-Is the error message understandable?
-No machine can reliably assess that.
+Are the error messages understandable?
+No machine can reliably evaluate this.

 That's why a manual part is always included for us.
 And it's less mystical than it sounds.

-We usually start with a Screenreader Reality Check: On macOS/iOS with VoiceOver, on Windows with NVDA.
+We usually start with a screenreader reality check: On macOS/iOS with VoiceOver, on Windows with NVDA.
 You don't have to be a pro.
-It's enough to hear how your page "sounds" once.
-Suddenly, you'll notice where structure is missing—and where things are "seen" but not "expressed."
+It's enough if you hear how your site "sounds" once.
+Suddenly you notice where structure is missing – and where you "see" things but don't "express" them.

-Then we test the critical flows: contact, checkout, sign-up.
-And we check focus management with modals or menus.
-Many problems lie right there.
+Then we test critical flows: contact, checkout, registration.
+And we check focus management in modals or menus.
+Many problems are exactly there.

-It's also important for us that accessibility doesn’t exist as an end test, but as a routine.
-A small example: If you reuse components, you can fix accessibility in the component—and it gets better everywhere.
+We also consider it important that accessibility does not exist as an end test, but as a routine.
+A small example: If you reuse components, you can solve accessibility in the component – and it will be better everywhere.

 If you already have a design system, it's a gift.
-If you don't, accessibility is a good reason to build one.
+If you don't have one, accessibility is a good reason to build one.

-And if you're wondering whether you need external help for this: It depends less on "can we do this?" and more on "do we want to establish it as a process?"
-If yes, an audit plus enablement is almost always worth it—because it makes your team faster in the long run.
+And if you're wondering if you need external help: It depends less on "can we do it?" and more on "do we want to establish it as a process?"
+If the answer is yes, an audit plus enablement is almost always worth it – because it makes your team faster in the long run.

-Unsplash image for Why Now is the Right Time for AccessibilityUnsplash image for Why Now is the Right Time for Accessibility
+Unsplash image for Why Now is the Right Moment for AccessibilityUnsplash image for Why Now is the Right Moment for Accessibility

-If you see 2025 as a target mark, you're thinking too short—even if the law currently appears that way.
+If you see 2025 as a target, you're thinking too short – even if the law just seems that way.

 We expect accessibility to experience three major movements in the coming years.

-First: Standards continue to evolve.
+First: Standards evolve.
 WCAG 2.2 brings new criteria, and WCAG 3.0 is in the works.
-This means: Those who only "fix" things sporadically today will have to rework them tomorrow.
-Those who build process and system today will be much more relaxed.
+That means: If you only "fix" things sporadically today, you'll have to rework them tomorrow.
+If you build a process and system today, you are much more relaxed.

-Second: Demography makes accessibility mainstream.
-With an aging population, visual, auditory, and motor impairments increase.
-This is not a special future scenario; it’s a realistic trend changing the user base.
+Second: Demographics make accessibility mainstream.
+With an aging population, visual, auditory, and motor limitations increase.
+This is not a special future scenario; it's a realistic trend that's changing the user base.

-Third: Technology helps—but doesn’t replace.
-AI can now generate subtitles, describe images, or simplify content.
+Third: Technology helps – but doesn't replace.
+AI can now generate captions, describe images, or simplify content.
 At the same time, the crucial quality arises from the interplay of structure, language, and interaction.

-This is a quiet but powerful push: Not only legislators, but markets also demand inclusion.
+This is a subtle but powerful pressure: Not only legislators but also markets demand inclusion.

-Our view on this is hopeful: When accessibility becomes standard, better products emerge.
+Our view on this is hopeful: When accessibility becomes standard, better products are created.
 Not perfect, but more human.
 Less friction, more clarity.

-And for purpose-driven brands, it means even more: a credible translation of values into interface decisions.
+And for Purpose brands, it's even more: a credible translation of values into interface decisions.

-If you don't want to "catch up" by 2030 but instead "shape" it, now is a good time to lay the foundation: design systems, content routines, QA processes, responsibility in the team.
+If you don't want to "catch up" by 2030 but "shape it," now is a good time to lay the foundation: design systems, content routines, QA processes, team responsibility.

-Then accessibility is no longer the project you "also still" have to do.
+Then accessibility is no longer the project you "also have to do" someday.

 Then it's simply: digital quality.